Te Kete Ipurangi Navigation:

 Research indicates that when schools develop educationally powerful connections with whānau and their Māori communities there is potential to significantly improve learning outcomes for Māori students (Berryman, Ford & Egan, 2015, p.
 18 ).

 Both partnership and collaboration infer a degree of power-sharing.
 Consider what power-sharing means in terms of engagement with Māori whānau and communities.
-A productive partnership is described as being a two-way, mutually respectful relationship that “starts with the understanding that Māori children and students are connected to whānau and should not be viewed or treated as separate, isolated or disconnected” (Kahikitia, p.
-17 ).
+A productive partnership is described as being a two-way, mutually respectful relationship that “starts with the understanding that Māori children and students are connected to whānau and should not be viewed or treated as separate, isolated or disconnected” (Ka Hikitia Accelerating Success 2013 - 2017, p.
+18 ).

 Understand and be responsive to the cultural conditions of your particular school community by: